g-coomans/g-coomans/README.md

 I live in Belgium :belgium: with my wife and three sons :family:

 I'm not a professional programmer.
 I only like sit down behind my computer and write some lines of code.
+This explains why I don't contribute regulary.

 I speak French, Dutch & English.

-I'm open to new position in Europe.
+I'm open to new position as data scientist or related in Europe.

 Skills: Python / SQL